UNC student says she was raped by football player

 - University of North Carolina student alleges rape by football player

-- Accuser says no action been taken against alleged attacker after 6 months
+- Accuser says no action has been taken against alleged attacker after 6 months

 (CNN)A University of North Carolina at Chapel Hill student has gone public about her alleged rape on campus by a football player, claiming prosecutors and the university have been slow to bring justice.